 One sunny afternoon in December, Ted and I spent a couple of hours working on the Christmas Tree.
 This was our first attempt at a DIY cat project.

 We were successful in making the tree and had fun doing it.
 We took boxes and wrapped them in Christmas wrapping paper.
-And then cut holes in the sides for them to get in or stick through paws through.
-The holes were tapped before putting the paper on to project the cats from rough edges.
+And then we cut holes in the sides for them to get in or stick through paws through.
+The holes were taped before putting the paper on to protect the cats from rough edges.

-Well, turns out the cats didn't want to use the cat box tree.
-To encourage the cats to use the homemade cat box tree we tried:
+Well, it turns out the cats didn’t want to use the cat box tree.
+To encourage the cats to use the homemade cat box tree, we tried: